 - He married Jashodaben Chimanlal, at the age of 18, according to the traditions followed by the Ghanchi community.
 As per reports, the marriage was never consummated and eventually resulted in separation.

-Top 10 Facts You Did Not Know About Narendra Modi
+Top 10 Facts About Narendra Modi

 - As a teenager, Narendra Modi ran away from home and went to the Himalayas where he lived for two years with sadhus.